Sky TV deals: should you believe in better?

-In this review we take an in-depth look at Sky's TV deals - the packages available, the extras that can be added, and how much they cost.
+In this review we take an in-depth look at Sky's TV deals - the packages available, premium channels, the extras that can be added, and how much it all costs.

 Sky TV Latest Offers

 New Sky TV customers will have to pay set-up costs of at least £20, which for that they'll get the loan of their Sky Q box, with their "smart features" activated.

 This is something of a change for Sky: customers used to be given a Sky+ or Sky HD box to keep, free of charge.
 But as Sky Q customers are only "borrowing" the boxes, no matter how long they subscribe to Sky TV, they get free servicing and mechanical fault repairs.